Dance Mogul Magazine Exclusive…

-Dance Mogul: What was the environment like when your where coming up?
+Dance Mogul: What was the environment like when you were coming up?

-Dance Mogul: Where your parents supportive of you dancing?
+Dance Mogul: Were your parents supportive of you dancing?

 Mark Lemberger: My mother would ask me to spin on my back so I could clean the floors LOL.
 My father really didn’t pay any mind to it, primarily because during those days, it was done for fun.

-Dance Mogul: Did you ever think dance would grow to what is is now?
+Dance Mogul: Did you ever think dance would grow to what it is now?